 Yet it’s also true that you face complicated scenarios when it comes to retirement planning, whether building your career or caring for your loved ones; partnered, married or single.

 A key to approaching this period of life with confidence is to have a comprehensive financial plan in place.
-A plan will help you clearly identify near- and long-term goals, consider the financial challenges associated with living a long life that could extend to your 90’s or even beyond, and account for the potential of unexpected events.
+A plan will help you clearly identify near- and long-term goals, consider the financial challenges associated with a long-life expectancy, and account for the potential of unexpected events.

-Here are five things to keep in mind as you begin the planning process.
+Here are six planning tips to keep in mind as you work toward a more secure financial future.

 1. Know your goals and milestones

 When asked to prioritize their planning goals, the number one concern for women is to have enough money for retirement.1

 - Assess your current income and spending habits

 - Factor in who you’ll spend your retirement with and where you’d like to live